omnistrate/omnistrate-blog/posts/2023-06-08-kubernetes-and-container-networking-in-multi-cloud-environments-why-it-is-not-easy-and-why-you-need-sparta-like-skills.md

 ---
+title: >-
-title: 'Kubernetes and container networking in multi-cloud environments: Why it is not easy and why you need Sparta like skills'
+  Kubernetes and container networking in multi-cloud environments: Why it is not easy and why you need Sparta like skills
-tags: "aws, cloud, cloud-agnostic, cloud-native, Kubernetes"
+tags: 'aws, cloud, cloud-agnostic, cloud-native, Kubernetes'
 date: '2023-06-08 04:08:39'
 author:
   name: Abhishek Gupta
   email: abhishekg@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: 'As the world of technology continues to evolve, containerization has become a popular choice for deploying applications.'
+  As the world of technology continues to evolve, containerization has become a popular choice for deploying applications.
+slug: >-
-slug: kubernetes-and-container-networking-in-multi-cloud-environments-why-it-is-not-easy-and-why-you-need-sparta-like-skills
+  kubernetes-and-container-networking-in-multi-cloud-environments-why-it-is-not-easy-and-why-you-need-sparta-like-skills
+readTime: 13
 ---

 As the world of technology continues to evolve, containerization has become a popular choice for deploying applications.
 Kubernetes is an open-source container orchestration system that has gained popularity due to its ability to manage and deploy containers across multiple hosts.